 How do you know if you’re drinking enough water?
 Just check your urine.
 Ideally, it should be clear.
 To ensure that it is, set your goal to consume 84.5 oz (2.4 L) each day.

 It should be almost clear.
-If it’ a dark yellow color, you need to be drinking more – aim for 84.5 ounce (2.4 L) per day.
+If it’ a dark yellow color, you need to be drinking more – aim for 84.5 ounces (2.4 L) per day.

 The Take Home

 Doing any sort of cardio the day after an intense leg workout may sound crazy, but there is a method in the madness.
 The reason to do it is to bring relief from the pain and speed up recovery.
 Spending a relatively easy twenty minutes on the exercise bike will, in the long run, be good for you.